Back to Trends

 Trends in overweight and obesity

-Overweight Obesity Morbid obesity
+Overweight Obesity Combined

 Content for this page was written by Melanie Nichols, Deakin University and reviewed by Kathryn Backholer and Gary Sacks, Co-Directors at the Global Centre for Preventive Health and Nutrition at Deakin University.
 For more information about the approach to content on the site please see About | Obesity Evidence Hub.